SidOfc/sidneyliebrand.io/data/blog/excluding-multiple-patterns-when-creating-a-zip-file.md

 ---
 title:       'Excluding multiple patterns when creating a zip file'
-description: 'In this TIL: creating a zip file using multiple excludes'
+description: 'A short post about creating a zip archive using multiple excludes.'
 published:   '2018-06-06T00:00:00Z'
 ---